Clinical UM Guideline

 |Subject:||Sacral Nerve Stimulation as a Treatment of Neurogenic Bladder Secondary to Spinal Cord Injury|

-The Vocare® Bladder System (also known as the FineTech-Brindley Bladder Control System) (FineTech Medical Ltd., England) is an implantable device used for the treatment of neurogenic bladder secondary to spinal cord injury.
+This document addresses sacral nerve stimulation as a treatment of neurogenic bladder due to spinal cord injury.
 The device consists of extradural electrodes that are attached to the sacral anterior nerve roots, a subcutaneously implanted receiver-stimulator, and an external battery-powered controller and transmitter.
-Unlike the sacral nerve neuromodulation (that is the Interstim® device) the Vocare device is self-activated and is designed to elicit functional contraction of the innervated muscles.
-Implantation of the Vocare device is frequently performed in conjunction with a posterior rhizotomy.
-The rhizotomy results in an areflexic bladder limiting incontinence and autonomic hyperreflexia.
+Unlike sacral nerve neuromodulation (Interstim® device), this system is self-activated and designed to elicit functional contraction of the innervated muscles.
+Implantation is frequently performed in conjunction with a posterior rhizotomy resulting in an areflexic bladder limiting incontinence and autonomic hyperreflexia.

 Note: Please see the following related document for additional information:

-Self-activated electrical stimulation of intact anterior sacral nerve roots using an implantable device (e.g., Vocare Bladder System/FineTech Brindley Bladder Control System) to provide urination on demand and reduce post-void residual volume is considered medically necessary for individuals who meet all of the following criteria:
+Self-activated electrical stimulation of intact anterior sacral nerve roots using an implantable device (for example, Vocare Bladder System/FineTech Brindley Bladder Control System) to provide urination on demand and reduce post-void residual volume is considered medically necessary for individuals who meet all of the following criteria:

 Not Medically Necessary: